jjmu0026/FollowUpPro/README.md

 - Built with React and Vite for fast development
 - Styled with Tailwind CSS for beautiful, responsive design
-- Powered by Supabase for reliable data storage
+- Powered by Supabase for reliable data storage and authentication
 - Icons provided by Lucide React

 ## 📞 Support